Resume History: How Far Back Should a Resume Go?

 • Academic and volunteer experience: If you lack a substantial professional work history, include relevant academic projects, internships, or volunteer experiences that highlight your skills and qualifications.
 These experiences can supplement your work history and demonstrate your commitment and dedication.

 • Adapt to different resume formats: Keep in mind that the timeframe for work history may vary depending on the type of resume you're using.
-For example, a chronological resume typically includes more detailed work history, while a functional resume focuses more on specific skills and achievements.
+For example, a chronological resume typically includes a detailed work history, while a functional resume focuses more on specific skills and achievements.

 What do employers look for in work history?